Minimax Estimation of Distances on a Surface and Minimax Manifold Learning in the Isometric-to-Convex Setting: Minimax manifold learning

 \subsection{Mesh Isomap}

-Isomap consists in (1) building a neighborhood graph; (2) computing all pairwise graph distances; (3) applying Classical Scaling to the resulting distances.
-Steps (1)-(2) have for purpose to estimate the pairwise intrinsic distances on the underlying surface, and this is where we bring an improvement: Having found a better way to estimate those distances, we replace Steps (1)-(2) accordingly.
-Step (3) remains the same: Classical Scaling~\cite{torgerson1958theory} is used to produce an embedding in dimension $k$ based on the estimated distances.
-See \algref{mesh_isomap}, where {\sf mesh} denotes a generic mesh construction algorithm and {\sf meshDistances} a generic algorithm for computing all pairwise distances between the vertices of a given mesh.
+Isomap consists in 1) building a neighborhood graph; 2) computing all pairwise graph distances; 3) applying Classical Scaling to the resulting distances.
+Steps 1 and 2 have for purpose to estimate the pairwise intrinsic distances on the underlying surface, and this is where we bring an improvement, as we replace these steps with a more accurate way of estimating distances based on a mesh construction.
+Step 3 remains the same in principle, or it can be replaced by any other method for MDS as was done for Isomap, where landmark Classical Scaling was proposed as a faster alternative~\cite{silva2002global}.
+See \algref{mesh_isomap}, where {\sf mesh} denotes a generic mesh construction algorithm and {\sf meshDistances} a generic algorithm for computing all pairwise distances between the vertices of a given mesh, and {\sf MDS} denotes a generic method for MDS.

-Although the method as such seems new, it was mentioned in~\cite{balasubramanian2002isomap} in a discussion of the original Isomap paper~\cite{tenenbaum2000global}.
+\begin{remark} Although the method as such seems new, it was mentioned in~\cite{balasubramanian2002isomap} in a discussion of the original Isomap paper~\cite{tenenbaum2000global}.
 In that discussion, the authors mention previous work of theirs~\cite{schwartz1989numerical} on the flattening of a mesh, which consists in computing the distances on the mesh and then applying the multidimensional scaling method of~\cite{sammon1969nonlinear}.
 Note however that the setting is different in that a mesh is assumed to be provided, while we only assume that a point cloud is provided.
 Although this distinction was immediately underscored by the authors of Isomap in their rebuttal, they also failed to realize that a better performance could be gained by using a mesh construction in the process of computing the pairwise distances.
-This is the main novelty in \algref{mesh_isomap}.
+This is the main novelty in \algref{mesh_isomap}. \end{remark}

+In an effort to obtain a performance bound for Mesh Isomap, we specialize the algorithm by using as mesh construction the tangential Delaunay complex corrected for inconsistencies based on estimated tangent spaces described in \secref{TDC} and using as method for MDS landmark Classical Scaling as described in \secref{embedding}.